Effective Black Mold Removal Options for Your Home

 If you already have a mold problem, there are some products on the market that can treat it without harsh chemicals.
 Micro Balance EC3 Mold Spray-All-Natural Botanical Surfactant is designed to remove mold without chemicals.
 There are also products and devices designed to remove moisture from the air and prevent the conditions that allow for mold growth.
 Examples of moisture-reducing products include activated bamboo charcoal and electric dehumidifiers.

 The bottom line

 Black mold has the potential to cause annoying and potentially dangerous health issues.
-As soon as you notice black mold growth, you need to take steps to remove it and then address the underlying issue that allowed it to grow.
+As soon as you notice any potential growth, removing black mold should be your priority and then address the underlying issue that allowed it to grow.
 Black mold requires moisture to grow, so its presence means that you have a moisture issue somewhere inside your house.
 Eliminating leaks and excess moisture in your house are the two most important things you can do to prevent black mold.

 Frequently Asked Questions

 Does bleach kill black mold?

 The combination of bleach and water can be effective for killing black mold.
 Be sure and use a gallon of water for every cup of bleach.

 Should I move out if I find black mold?